 Fashion and Textiles

-Transfer Printing Project: health and safety; using small pieces of equipment; using the sewing machine safely; introduction to the design brief; analysis of the task and research into the work of Modern Artists; initial design/pattern ideas; introduction and demonstration of transfer printing; apply transfer print onto fabric; construction of a fabric roll design to hold pencils, pens and stationery.
+Pencil Roll Project: health and safety; using small pieces of equipment; using the sewing machine safely; introduction to the design brief; analysis of the task and research into fibres and fabrics; initial design/pattern ideas; introduction and demonstration of stencil printing; apply stencil print onto fabric; construction of a fabric roll design to hold pencils, pens and stationery.

 Graphic Products